top of page

 Barrett Carter

 Barrett is a Residential and Land Real Estate Agent with The Meridian Way Real Estate Group based in Cobb County, GA.
 A finance, real estate, and land management expert, he also sits on the Board of Directors for the Smyrna Public Safety Foundation and the Smyrna Parks and Recreation Commission.
 Barrett is active in his church, community, and business fraternity Delta Sigma Pi.
-He and his wife, Kimberly, live in Smyrna, GA, with their two children, JB and Annelise.
+He and his wife live in Smyrna, GA, with their two children.

 Nonprofit Status